Thanks for purchasing a Tommee Tippee Manual Breast Pump!

 Wash all parts in clean soapy water.
 Don’t use water that you’ve used for cleaning other products.

 Rinse thoroughly with clean water.

 You can also wash the pump components in the top rack of a dishwasher.
 Place the peach duck-bill valve in the cutlery rack or dishwasher pod to help keep it safe.

-Sterilise all parts of the pump using either cold water sterilisation, microwave sterilisation, boiling water, or electric steam sterilisation.
+Sterilize all parts of the pump using either cold water sterilization, microwave sterilization, boiling water, or electric steam sterilization.

-For best results use Tommee Tippee® electric or microwave sterilisers.
+For best results use Tommee Tippee® electric or microwave sterilizers.

 HELP – THERE’S NO OR VERY LITTLE SUCTION.
 WHAT CAN I DO?

 It’s most likely that there’s some air getting in somewhere, which means the pump won’t work properly.